cadhann/book_recommendation_engine/README.md

 # How it Works
 1. **Loading the Data**: The Book-Crossings dataset is downloaded and loaded.
 2. **Filtering:** Removes all users with less than `min_user_ratings` ratings, and all books with less than `min_book_ratings` ratings.
-3. **Building the Matrix**: Creates a binary book x user matrix, where 1 represents a user rating a book positively, and 0 representing otherwise.
-It may also apply TF-IDF like weighting to try reduce popularity bias.
+3. **Building the Matrix**: Creates a binary book x user matrix, where 1 represents a user rating a book positively, and 0 represents otherwise.
+It may also apply TF-IDF like weighting to try to reduce popularity bias.
 4. **Training:** Fits a k-NN model using cosine similarity on the matrix.
 5. **Evaluation:** Splits data by holding out 1 positive rating per user, and measuring how often the held out book appears in the top K neighbours (Recall@K).
 6. **Recommendation**: Given a title, finds the most similar books based on the patterns of the other readers.